Chapter 15:

 It was so blinding and disorientating that she nearly threw up again before shutting her eyes entirely bringing blissful darkness.

-Midori shouted for help and Rune was by her side almost instantly, followed by Sahaela and the trio.
+Midori shouted for help and Rune was by her side near instantly, followed by Sahaela.
 According to her new ghost mentor she was suffering a common side effect of the medication, like discovering sight for the first time it was new to her and would take time to learn how to shift it out of her sight until needed.

-For now they wrapped her eyes in cloth, for after a short time even her eyelids did not keep the light out.
+For now they wrapped her eyes in cloth, for after a short time even her eyelids could not keep the light out.

 Her world now buzzed with new sensations, everything living came with a hum of power that she felt she could draw from.
-And it was there she learned her first lesson, drawing from an outside source is anathema of the natural order, she would learn to draw from her own source, learn to draw in that power and make it her own.
+And it was there she learned her first lesson, drawing from an outside source was anathema of the natural order, she would have to learn to draw from her own source, learn to draw in that power and make it her own.

 “It’s kind of difficult to explain, it’s like learning to breathe.”